lnbits/lnbits/docs/devs/installation.md

 # pipenv --python 3.8 shell (if you wish to use a version of Python higher than 3.7)
 pipenv install --dev
 # pipenv --python 3.8 install --dev (if you wish to use a version of Python higher than 3.7)

-# pip install -U setuptools (if any of the modules fails to install, try checking and upgrading your setupTool module)
+# If any of the modules fails to install, try checking and upgrading your setupTool module
+# pip install -U setuptools
 ```

 You will need to copy `.env.example` to `.env`, then set variables there.